SunStarSys/www/content/essays/perl7-sealed-lexicals.md

 Doug was the creator of the mod_perl project back in the mid-90s, so obviously writing high performance Perl was his forte.
 One of his many contributions to p5p was to cut the performance penalty of OO method lookup overhead in half, by using a method + `@ISA` heirarchy cache to make the runtime object method lookup for mod_perl objects like `Apache2::RequestRec` as streamlined as possible.
 But it only gets us half-way there.

 What Doug was looking for was a way to tell perl to perform the method lookup at compile time, the way it does with named subroutine calls.
-Look at this little test script:
+Look at this little benchmark:

 ```perl
 use strict;